paultopia/embed_metadata_in_pdf/readme.md

 - test with non CSL JSON formats (esp. ris, bibtex)

 - get rid of junk development code like the console.logs

+**NOTE**

+- as of the morning of 2-29-24, I discovered a bug that seems to corrupt some PDF files.
+Working on it.